dbeanm/ACEi-covid-analysis/README.md

 # ACEi Analysis

 #TODO
-* add check for notes / clinical note in window and ever
-* require at least one medication order or text note in window in exclusions
 * penalised LR in R
 * add name field to schema table that is as used in code